Claud Schuster, 1st Baron Schuster: Lord Sankey (1929–1935)

-Soon after becoming Permanent Secretary Schuster had decided that his aim should be to make sure that the entire court system was under the control of his office, rather than partially under his control and partially under the control of the Treasury as it had been when he started.
+Soon after becoming Permanent Secretary, Schuster had decided that his aim should be to make sure that the entire court system was under the control of his office, rather than partially under his control and partially under the control of the Treasury as it had been when he started.
 The 1931 Royal Commission on the Civil Service recommended that all Civil Service departments take a more business-like approach to their work, and spurred Schuster into making a further attempt to reorganise and reform the Lord Chancellor's Office.
 As such he persuaded Sankey to set up a Departmental Committee on the Business of the Courts, with Lord Hanworth (one of Schuster's friends) chairing the committee and Schuster himself sitting as a member.
-As he had under Lord Birkenhead Schuster attempted to reform the County Courts.
-He partially succeeded in doing when his recommendations were included in the Administration of Justice [Appeals] Act 1934 which sent appeals from the county courts straight to the Court of Appeal rather than the Divisional Courts.
+As he had under Lord Birkenhead Schuster attempted to reform the county courts.
+He partially succeeded in doing so when his recommendations were included in the Administration of Justice (Appeals) Act 1934 which sent appeals from the county courts straight to the Court of Appeal rather than a divisional court.
 He also attempted to have the number of jury trials in civil cases reduced, something which Hanworth supported but which was blocked by the King's Bench Division.

-Schuster also took part in law reform after Lord Sankey decided to set up a Law Revision Committee in January 1934 which consisted of Sankey, Schuster, four judges, five barristers, one solicitor and two academic lawyers.
+Schuster also took part in law reform after Lord Sankey decided to set up a Law Revision Committee in January 1934, which consisted of Sankey, Schuster, four judges, five barristers, one solicitor and two academic lawyers.
 The committee produced 86 reports from 1934 to 1939 on a variety of subjects, and many of their recommendations were made into legislation after negotiations with the Home Office.
 Although the Law Revision Committee fell into disuse after this it was re-formed as a permanent Law Commission in 1965.